DHolmanCoding/python-template/README.md

 When you are ready to run your code and have added all your dependencies, you can perform a `poetry lock` in order to reproducibly fix your dependency versions.
 This will use the pyproject.toml file to crease a poetry.lock file.
-Then, in order to run your code, you can use the following command with to set up a virtual environment and then run your code within the virtual envrionment.
+Then, in order to run your code, you can use the following commands to set up a virtual environment and then run your code within the virtual envrionment.
 The optional `--no-dev` flag indicates that you only wish to install core dependencies.
 ```
 poetry install [--no-dev]